 In 2011, data was collected from 608,786 villages, 7742 towns, and 5767 tehsils across India’s 640 districts, using a total of 733,600 crore tons of paper.
 Despite the scale of this undertaking, the 2011 Census achieved a response rate over 97 to 98%.

 Such massive data collection certainly deserves further study.
 What steps did it take to effectively collect Census data in a systematic manner?
-How was this data processed and analysed?
+How was this data processed and analyzed?
 And what developments and issues arose during the 2011 Census?

 A Step-by-Step Guide to the 2011 Census